JBlond/mod_log_rotate/README.md

 ## CONFIGURATION DIRECTIVES:

 	RotateLogs On|Off   Enable / disable automatic log rotation.
-Once enabled mod_log_rotate takes responsibility for all log output server wide even if RotateLogs Off is subsequently used.
-That means that the BufferedLogs directive that is implemented by mod_log_config will be ignored.
+If enabled mod_log_rotate takes responsibility for all log output server wide.
+That means the BufferedLogs directive implemented by mod_log_config will be ignored.

 	RotateLogsLocalTime Normally the log rotation interval is based on UTC.
 						For example an interval of 86400 (one day) will cause